-Accidental death and dismemberment (or, AD&D*) insurance is a type of insurance that pays out when you either die or are injured (in the form of dismemberment—losing limbs or fingers) in an accident of some kind.
+Accidental Death and Dismemberment (or, AD&D*) Insurance is a type of insurance that pays out when you either die or are injured (in the form of dismemberment—losing limbs or fingers) in a covered accident of some kind.
 It’s not life insurance, since it doesn’t cover you for anything natural, only accidents, and it also covers injuries, not just death.

-For example: if you're driving down the highway and unintentionally veer in front of an oil truck, your beneficiary will receive compensation for your accidental death.
-But if it's determined you had a heart attack while you were driving and that's what caused you to veer in front of the truck, your beneficiary won't receive a check.
+For example: if you're driving down the highway and unintentionally veer in front of an oil truck, your beneficiary may receive compensation for your accidental death.
+But if it's determined you had a heart attack while you were driving and that's what caused you to veer in front of the truck, your beneficiary may not receive a check.

-In the case of death, your loved ones can use that money to make up any loss of income.
+In the case of death, your loved ones could use that money to help make up any loss of income.

-Some insurance companies offer it as a rider, or add-on, to your life insurance policy.
-You might also find AD&D insurance in your employee benefits package at your job.
+Some insurance companies offer AD&D as a rider, or add-on, to your life insurance policy.
+You might also find AD&D Insurance in your employee benefits package at your job.
 Other companies might offer it as its own policy, separate from life insurance.